-I am addicted to the light, fluffy and cloud-like texture of this dessert but if you would prefer something a bit more panna cotta like, add an extra teaspoon of gelatine.
+I am addicted to the light, fluffy and cloud-like texture of this dessert but if you would prefer something a bit more panna cotta like, add an extra teaspoon of gelatin.

 Print the recipe here

-Put 1/2 cup of filtered water into a pan, sprinkle over the gelatine and set aside for 5 mins or so, till softened and spongy.
+Put 1/2 cup of filtered water into a pan, sprinkle over the gelatin and set aside for 5 mins or so, till softened and spongy.
 Meanwhile, put the lemon zest and juice, coconut milk and salt into a large jug.
-Heat the gelatine very gently, just until dissolved and no more.
+Heat the gelatin very gently, just until dissolved and no more.
 Remove from the heat, stir in the honey and whisk into the lemon coconut mixture.

 Divide between 6 ramekins or small glasses and chill until set.